channable/vaultenv/README.md

   --use-path               Use PATH for finding the executable that vaultenv
                            should call.
 Default: don't search PATH.
 Also configurable via VAULTENV_USE_PATH.
+  --max-concurrent-requests NUM
+                           Maximum number of concurrent requests to vault.
+                           Defaults to 8.
+Pass 0 to disable the limit.
+Also configurable through
+                           VAULTENV_MAX_CONCURRENT_REQUESTS.
 ```

 ## Configuration